-

 At-home vaccinations

-Georgia residents who are currently homebound due to an ongoing physical or mental disability and are unable to travel to a COVID-19 vaccination site can request to receive vaccination at their home.
+Georgia residents who are homebound due to an ongoing physical or mental disability and are unable to travel to a COVID-19 vaccination site may be able to request to receive vaccination at home.

-Please email [email protected] or call (888) 572-0112 with the following information for the person who requires at-home vaccination:
+Email [email protected] or call (888) 572-0112 with the following information for the person who needs at-home vaccination:

 - Name